Swidjaja6/OpSysWork/README.md

 * Operating Systems (CS 149)

 ## Current Task
 The current task being undertaken is to create a bootloader using UEFI.
-I have replicated the project from theMike97 (See above)
+I have replicated the project from theMike97 (See above) in the Youtube tutorial series.
+It is entirely in x86 Assembly and a good place to start.

 ## Collaborators

 Sean Widjaja (Project Manager)<br/>
-Joseph Gerani
+Joseph Gerani<br/>

-More to be added from Discord group...
+Samuel Low<br/>
+Paul Zhou<br/>